-In order to participate in the Practical Nursing program, students are required to have regular access to a computer with a camera and internet access.
+In order to participate in the Practical Nursing program, students are required to have regular access to a computer with a camera, as well as regular internet access.

 Populi

 Standard College's Learning Management System is a web-based software called Populi.
 Each student has access to a private, confidential, secure Populi account.
 Students access academic records, course grades, financial payments, messages from faculty, staff, and administration, the signed Enrollment Agreement, among other comprehensive institutional information, in Populi.